chenaciousD/website/content/projects/Experiments in supervised and unsupervised learning/index.md

 ---

 # Why I did this experiments
 After reading the [Alignment Problem](https://brianchristian.org/the-alignment-problem/) and taking a deep learning class from [fast.ai](https://course.fast.ai/).
-I was inspired to get some exposure to some of the various methods of supervised learning and reinforcement learning.
+I was interested in learning how some of the learning methods worked in practice.

 ## Training my own Neural Net